Preservation Potential: 1973 Porsche 914 2.0 – Sold?

-When we first saw the listing for this 1973 Porsche 914 2.0 currently listed here on Craigslist in Syracuse, Pennsylvania (Pittsburgh) and it’s nearly fifty large asking price, we thought for certain we had our next “NEW!” (short for “No Effin Way!”)
+When we first saw the listing for this 1973 Porsche 914 2.0 originally listed in November 2021 on Craigslist in Syracuse, Pennsylvania (Pittsburgh) and its nearly fifty large asking price, we thought for certain we had our next “NEW!” (short for “No Effin Way!”)
 Award recipient in the queue.
 However, not only is this 45,700 original mile example an unmolested survivor, the private seller is attempting to reap the spoils of an air-cooled Porsche tide that has now lifted even the once loathed VW Porsche.
 Prices of the more desirable 2.0 Liter cars such as this one have really started to separate from the lower displacement examples.

 Currently priced at $47,500, comparing that price against the Hagerty Insurance Online Valuation Tool confirms the private seller has their 914 priced between this guide’s #3 “Good” estimate of $25,000 and its #2 “Excellent” appraisal of $60,000.
 Similarly, the Collector Car Market Review Online Tool reveals the private seller has their Porsche priced five hundred dollars less than this guide’s #1 “Excellent” appraisal of $48,000.
 It’s hard to fathom VW-powered 914s bringing this kind of money, but that’s the world we are living in these days.